 "Enough," she had to stop the young man.
 Dufu wasn't just a sage of poetry; he was also the patron saint of whorehouses during the Tang Dynasty, overshadowing the bureaucratic and magical genius of the great Sage.

 Ayxin patted the young man's head, not unlike one's affection for a large dog.

 "When do you think we should attend?" she enquired of her servant.

-“Any time you please, Mistress.
-Though I would suggest soon.
-We need to sign in our wedding gifts and be seated.
-My father has reminded me that I will be meeting with the daughter of the groom along with several other potential suitors.
+"Any time you please, Mistress.
+Though I would suggest soon, we must sign in our wedding gifts and be seated.
+My father has reminded me that I will meet with the groom's daughter and several other potential suitors.
 I have already rebuked him, Mistress.
-You are the sole object of my devotion.”
+You are the sole object of my devotion."

 "No, Pao, go meet Gwen.
 I shall be occupied once we are at the wedding itself.
 Pay no mind to me."

 "You have taken good care of me in the last few days, Pao.
 I am not unkind.
 Though you may not remember me, I will reward you nonetheless."

 "Your presence is reward enough, Mistress."